Varicocele Treatment in Atlanta & Roswell and Sandy Springs, GA

-Similar to varicose veins or hemorrhoids, varicoceles are badly functioning and enlarge veins around the testicles.
+Similar to varicose veins or hemorrhoids, varicoceles are badly functioning and enlarged veins around the testicles.
 When varicoceles are large, they may feel like a “bag of worms” in the scrotum.

 Nearly 15-20% of adolescents and adult males have varicoceles.
 These are generally benign, meaning they are not harmful to men.
 However, there are a few symptoms and reasons to treat varicoceles.